 Student's Right to Challenge

 Students have a right to challenge the disciplinary action.
-The instructor is expected to complete the following Academic Dishonesty Report whenever the disciplinary action can and will adversely affect a student's final grade in the course due to an act of academic dishonesty.
+The instructor is expected to complete the following Academic Integrity Report whenever the disciplinary action can and will adversely affect a student's final grade in the course due to an act of academic dishonesty.
 The report will be written by the instructor and processed through the Division.
 The student and the appropriate college personnel will receive a copy of this report.